ghuroux/lucky-draw/MODEL_NAMING.md

    const events = await db.event.findMany();
    ```

+3. Keep relation names exactly as they appear in the schema (usually plural forms)

-3. Test thoroughly, as some model relationships or types might need adjustments.
+4. Test thoroughly, as some model relationships or types might need adjustments.

 If you find other model naming issues, please document them and update the `prisma-client.ts` utility file as needed.